Mattpet26/reading-notes/README.md

   - _Don't expect to be a pro your first time_

 3. **Markdown is a great help with coding!**
+- Be careful with how you type everything out!

 Does CodeFellows help with coding? | How would you rate your first day?
 -----------------------------------|----------------------------------